This low carb green bean casserole is the perfect side dish for a roast turkey or chicken meal – especially Thanksgiving!

 Ingredients

-- 1 lb fresh green beans trimmed and par-boiled if preferred
+• 1 lb fresh green beans, trimmed and cut in half

 Instructions

-- Let the casserole sit for 5 minutes before serving.
+6. Let stand for 5 minutes before serving.

 Notes